 For regular models, $W_0 = \{w_0\}$, but in singular models the model is not identifiable so we have to treat $W_0$ as a more general analytic variety.
 In order to study this analytic variety, we look at the zeta function as defined below. \begin{definition}[Zeta function and RLCT] The \textbf{zeta function} is defined for Re$(z) > 0$ by

 This function can be analytically continued to a meromorphic function on the complex plane.
 All of the poles are real, negative and rational.
 Let $-\lambda$ be the largest pole of $\zeta$ and $m$ its multiplicity.
 Then, the \textbf{Real Log Canonical Threshold (RLCT)} and \textbf{multiplicity} of the model-truth-prior triple are precisely $\lambda$ and $m$.
 The RLCT is the name given to the quantity $\lambda$ in the algebraic geometry literature.
 It plays an important role there as a birational invariant.
-In the machine learning literature, it is called the \textbf{Learning Coefficient}. \end{definition} Watanabe proposes a method in his seminal work \cite{watanabe2009slt} to compute the RLTC via \textit{resolution of singularities}.
-Importantly, it is precisely this RLTC which determines the geometry of the analytic variety $W_0$, which in turns controls some interesting statistical phenomena of the statistical model.
+In the machine learning literature, it is called the \textbf{Learning Coefficient}. \end{definition} Watanabe proposes a method in his seminal work \cite{watanabe2009slt} to compute the RLCT via \textit{resolution of singularities}.
+Importantly, it is precisely this RLCT which determines the geometry of the analytic variety $W_0$, which in turn controls some interesting statistical phenomena of the statistical model.

 We can understand the learning coefficient from a geometric lens.
-Theorem 7.1 of Watanabe's book \cite{watanabe2009slt} relates the learning coefficient $\lambda$ with a notion of flatness of the parameter space.
+Theorem 7.1 in \citet{watanabe2009slt} relates the learning coefficient $\lambda$ with a notion of flatness of the parameter space.
 Indeed, define the volume function

 Then, the mentioned theorem gives the following asymptotic expansion of the prior mass of parameters whose loss lies within $\varepsilon$ of a minimum:

 as $\varepsilon \to 0$.